clhenrick/portfolio/_posts/blog/2015-11-15-using-the-js-modular-pattern.md

 </script>
 {% endhighlight %}

-If you'd like to browse the source code of apps I've written that use either the **loose augmentation** or **sub-module** approach with the revealing module pattern in Javascript, see the following Github links:
+If you'd like to browse the source code of apps I've written that use either the **loose augmentation** or **sub-module** approach with the revealing module pattern in JavaScript, see the following Github links:

 - [Landscapes of Profit](https://github.com/nyc-reic/interactive/) :: uses loose augmentation
 - [Bushwick Community Map](https://github.com/clhenrick/BushwickCommunityMap) :: uses sub-modules